|Missing In Action (MIA)||Prisoners Of War (POW)||Unexploded Ordnance (UXO)|

 On December 27, 1940 Komet bombarded the phosphate mine damaging the cantilever loading wharf, oil tanks and other facilities.

+Occupied by the Japanese in late 1942, the garrison was commanded by Takeuchi.
 The Japanese garrison included Imperial Japanese Navy (IJN), Special Naval Landing Force (SNLF) and Imperial Japanese Army (IJN) personnel.
 During the Pacific War, the Japanese continued to mine phosphates and built defenses and Nauru Airfield.
 In September 1943, roughly 1,200 Nauruans were deported to Truk as laborers.

 After the surrender of Japan, Nauru waited for Australian forces to accept the surrender.
 On September 13, 1945, the Nauru garrison represented by IJA Captain Hisayuki Soeda and IJN Lieutenant Commander Kishimoto officially surrendered roughly 500 to the Allies aboard HMAS Diamantina (K377).
 Afterwards, Australian forces occupy the island.